 Disadvantages Matrix

-| Disadvantage | Slip-On Flanges | Weld Neck Flanges |
+| Disadvantage | Slip-On Flange | Weld Neck Flange |

 |---|---|---|

-| Fatigue / Vibration | Higher sensitivity to weld toe condition, misalignment, and support quality | More tolerant, but still requires correct alignment and weld quality |
+| Fatigue / Vibration | Higher sensitivity to weld toe quality and support problems | More tolerant, but still depends on alignment and weld quality |

-| Inspection | Mostly surface NDT; hidden defects may survive until hydrotest/startup | Volumetric NDT possible when required; higher QA cost |
+| Inspection | Mostly surface NDT; hidden defects may survive until hydrotest or startup | Volumetric NDT possible, but higher QA cost |

-| Installation Skill | Faster, but still requires disciplined fit-up to prevent gasket seating issues | Requires qualified butt welding and alignment control |
+| Installation Skill | Faster, but still requires disciplined fit-up | Requires qualified butt welding and stricter alignment control |

-| Maintenance | Crevice geometry can accelerate corrosion in wet/stagnant services | Repair often requires cut-out and re-beveling if weld defects occur |
+| Maintenance | Crevice geometry can accelerate wet-service corrosion | Repair may require cut-out and re-beveling if weld defects occur |

-| Cost | Lower installed cost in stable utilities | Higher installed cost; justified for critical services |
+| Cost | Lower installed cost in stable utilities | Higher installed cost, justified for critical services |

-Decision Tip: Use slip-on flanges to control schedule and cost in stable, low-consequence lines.
+Decision tip: use slip-on flanges to control schedule and cost in stable, low-consequence lines.
 Use weld neck flanges to control risk and lifecycle cost in process-critical lines.

 Strength and Durability